tylermercer/personal-website/src/content/posts/software/how-i-organize-my-css.md

    [CSS Navigation](https://github.com/pucelle/vscode-css-navigation/) or
-   [CSS Peek](https://github.com/pranaygp/vscode-css-peek) to eliminate the false positives, but, from my understanding, those would fail to find usages that don't occur directly in HTML, such as a class that is dynamically chosen in
+   [CSS Peek](https://github.com/pranaygp/vscode-css-peek) to eliminate the false positives, but, from my understanding, those would fail to find usages that don’t occur directly in HTML, such as a class that is dynamically chosen in
    [the component script of an Astro component](https://docs.astro.build/en/basics/astro-components/#the-component-script).)

-I know what you're thinking: **_"But does it scale?"_**
+I know what you’re thinking: **_"But does it scale?"_**

 Good question.
-I don't know yet.
-Scanning over Chris Coyier's [Scalable CSS](https://chriscoyier.net/2023/01/17/scalable-css/) scorecard, it seems like it _would_ meet those requirements, but given that I've only used it on these two comparatively-small sites so far, I'm not sure.
-I'll update this post if my thoughts on its scalability change over time.
+I don’t know yet.
+Scanning over Chris Coyier’s [Scalable CSS](https://chriscoyier.net/2023/01/17/scalable-css/) scorecard, it seems like it _would_ meet those requirements, but given that I’ve only used it on these two comparatively-small sites so far, I’m not sure.
+I’ll update this post if my thoughts on its scalability change over time.

-Also, before anyone asks, I'm intentionally _not_ going to give this organization an acronym, because I want to avoid
+Also, before anyone asks, I’m intentionally _not_ going to give this organization an acronym, because I want to avoid
 [this thing that happens](https://codepen.io/chriscoyier/post/a-weird-thing-that-happens).
 These patterns are just what works for me.[^utopia]

-[^conceptual-layers]: These are only conceptual layers---they don't use [the new CSS Layers API](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_layers).
+[^conceptual-layers]: These are only conceptual layers---they don’t use [the new CSS Layers API](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_layers).
 Maybe they should?
-I haven't dabbled with Layers yet so I'm not too sure how they work, or if Astro's component scoped styles could be put into one.
+I haven’t dabbled with Layers yet so I’m not too sure how they work, or if Astro’s component scoped styles could be put into one.

 [^specificity]: Technically these are the same specificity as the layouts, but I import their source file after importing